Self-Service Solutions

 TL;DR

-• Self-service rate measures resolved interactions without a live agent — but most teams measure page views, not resolutions, which inflates the number without reflecting outcomes.
+• Self-service rate measures resolutions without agent involvement — but most teams calculate it wrong, using page views instead of ticket deflection, which inflates the metric without proving actual resolution.

-• A high self-service rate can mask silent failures: customers who hit a wrong article and abandon without filing a ticket are invisible in your data (53% of customers do this — Forrester).
+• A high self-service rate can mask problems: customers who fail silently — hit a wrong article, give up without submitting a ticket — don't appear in your data but do appear in your churn.

 Self-service rate is one of those metrics that appears in every support team's quarterly review, is defined differently in almost every company, and is almost always interpreted wrong.
 A high self-service rate is treated as success.
 A low one is treated as a problem to fix.
 Neither interpretation is automatically correct, and optimizing for the number without understanding what it is actually measuring leads to outcomes that look good on paper and perform poorly in practice.